Asana/node-asana/README.md

 # asana [![GitHub release][release-image]]() [![Build Status][github-actions-image]][github-actions-url] [![NPM Version][npm-image]][npm-url]

 > **Warning**
 > v2.0.X is currently in BETA and subject to change.
-Please use v1.0.2 for stable / production environments  `npm i asana@1.0.2`.
+Please use v1.0.2 for stable / production environments `npm i asana` or `npm i asana@1.0.2`.
 If you have feedback on v2, please open a GitHub issue or [submit here](https://form.asana.com/?k=C4sELCq6hAUsoWEY0kJwAA&d=15793206719).

 JavaScript client library for Asana.